 What is the safest area to stay in Venice?

-Venice is generally a safe city for visitors, and the main decision is usually convenience rather than security.
-For travelers wanting calmer evenings and less crowd pressure, Dorsoduro, much of Castello, and Giudecca often feel more relaxed than the busiest central lanes.
+Venice is generally safe for visitors, so the more useful question is comfort rather than safety.
+Dorsoduro, Giudecca, much of Castello, and quieter Cannaregio often feel more relaxed at night than the busiest central corridors.

 Where should I stay in Venice on a budget?

-Cannaregio is usually the strongest budget answer because it balances value, food options, and useful location.
-Santa Croce can also work well for short stays, while Giudecca only makes sense if you are comfortable depending on the vaporetto.
+Cannaregio is usually the strongest budget area because it balances value, food options, rail access, and real Venice atmosphere.
+Santa Croce works well for short practical stays, while San Polo can offer strong value if you find a simple central guesthouse.

 Is Giudecca a good place to stay in Venice?